internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

 5. Appointments to the Event Delivery team will be made by the FIT Board
     1. The roles and relevant skills being sought for the Event Delivery team will be as determined by the Event Director.
     2. Each position will be advertised separately.
-    3. Applications must submit a cover letter addressing the key selection critera and a resume by email.
+    3. Applications must submit a cover letter addressing the key selection criteria and a resume by email.
-    4. Applicants will be reviewed by an independant panel, with recommendations to be approved by the FIT Board.
+    4. Applicants will be reviewed by an independent panel, with recommendations to be approved by the FIT Board.
     5. Appointees will report to the Event Director or their delegate, and may resign their position at any time.
     6. The Event Director may change the size or composition of the team with the approval of the FIT Board.